Shubhammore71/ERC20-Smart-Contarct-and-hardhat-test/README.md

 ### 7. Build Your Next.js App

 The provided Next.js app structure serves as a starting point for building your Web3 application.
 You can follow this structure to organize your components, context, pages, and other files.

-Customize and extend the app to fit your requirements.
+### 8. React Context Provider

+The `context/ERC20Provider.js` file contains a React Context Provider component for managing interactions with the ERC20 token smart contract.
+It includes methods for:

+- **Checking Connection**: Connect to the Ethereum wallet and fetch account details.
+- **Fetching Token Details**: Retrieve information about the token, including total supply, name, symbol, and owner.
+- **Transferring Tokens**: Transfer tokens to a specified address.
+- **Fetching Token Holder Data**: Retrieve and display data about token holders.

 ## License